 While powerful, the extension is simple.
-Your browser’s state can be saved by clicking on the disk icon in the pop-up, and then restored on any PC.
+You can save your browser’s state by clicking on the disk icon in the pop-up, and then restore it on any PC.
 You do need to log in with your Google account to enable this functionality.

 This extension doesn’t add much to the Chrome interface.
 It’s instead a simple behavior modification extension that forces Chrome to the last selected tab whenever you close a tab.